 Long story short, I was absolutely right.
 For every single Malay word polled, the highest amount of Chinese respondents selected the wrong spelling of the word.
 Which made me feel equal parts validated and appalled.

-Bear in mind there were far more Chinese respondents than those from other races (3,612 as compared to 248 Malays, 95 Indians, 26 Eurasians, 90 Others).
+Bear in mind there were far more Chinese respondents than those from other races (3,612 as compared to 248 Malays, 95 Indians, 26 Eurasians, and 90 Others).
 To ensure our charts are easier to read, I was advised to remove the ‘Eurasian’ category after seeing the results were negligible.

-I also focused on answers specifically from Chinese and Malay respondents for the following analysis, because they yielded the most significant differences.
+I also focused on answers specifically from Chinese and Malay respondents for the following analysis because they yielded the most significant differences.